SwissDataScienceCenter/renku-ui/helm-chart/README.rst

 Configuration
 -------------

-- `baseUrl` define the URL on the application will be available (default: `http://localhost:3000`)
+- `client.url` define the URL on the application will be available (default: `http://localhost:3000`)
 - `gitlabUrl` define the URL of a running GitLab instance (default: `http://gitlab.renku.build`)